Polymethylsiloxane polyhydrate: Mechanism of action

 The process of endotoxin entering the bloodstream can be intensified by various lesions of the intestinal mucosa and by dysbacteriosis, which is accompanied by translocation of bacteria and products of their life activity into the small intestine and as a result of antibiotic-induced death of Gram-negative microflora and the release of large amounts of endotoxin.
 It should be particularly emphasized that various stressful situations (severe seizures, burns, trauma, etc.) cause damage to the mucous membrane of the gastrointestinal tract.
 This damage occurs due to redistribution of energy and structural resources of the body, i.e. transfer from systems not involved in adaptation to the stress factor to systems providing adaptation.
 An increase in the concentration of endotoxin in the blood exceeding the physiological norm leads to a pathological condition known as endotoxin aggression.
-Endotoxin aggression is a universal factor in the pathogenesis of human diseases, the development of which is caused by an excess of endotoxin entering the general bloodstream and a lack of endotoxin-binding systems (Tabolin V. А., Yakovlev M. Yu.).
+Endotoxin aggression is a universal factor in the pathogenesis of human diseases, the development of which is caused by an excess of endotoxin entering the general bloodstream and a lack of endotoxin-binding systems.
 Excess endotoxin causes endothelial damage in the microcirculatory vessels of the intestinal mucosa and leads to the development of mucosal ischemia.
 This, in turn, causes further damage to the mucosa and a weakening of the intestinal barrier.

 Reduction of endotoxin back to physiological levels in the blood prevents damage to the vascular wall and restores impaired blood supply to the intestinal mucosa and eliminates mucosal ischemia.
 The latter, in turn, contributes to its regeneration and restoration of the barrier function of the intestinal mucosa.
 The positive effect of using Enterosgel (PMSPH) is primarily aimed at preserving/restoring the intestinal barrier, restoring the physiological level of endotoxin and breaking the vicious circle caused by damage to the mucous membrane.
 This inhibits the development of endotoxin aggression.